DavidAnson/markdownlint/README.md

 section below for examples).

-Passing a `resultVersion` of `0` corresponds to the original, simple format where each error is identified by rule name and line number. *This is deprecated.*
+Passing a `resultVersion` of `0` corresponds to the original, simple format where each error is identified by rule name and line number. *Deprecated*

-Passing a `resultVersion` of `1` corresponds to a detailed format where each error includes information about the line number, rule name, alias, description, as well as any additional detail or context that is available. *This is deprecated.*
+Passing a `resultVersion` of `1` corresponds to a detailed format where each error includes information about the line number, rule name, alias, description, as well as any additional detail or context that is available. *Deprecated*

-Passing a `resultVersion` of `2` corresponds to a detailed format where each error includes information about the line number, rule names, description, as well as any additional detail or context that is available. *This is deprecated.*
+Passing a `resultVersion` of `2` corresponds to a detailed format where each error includes information about the line number, rule names, description, as well as any additional detail or context that is available. *Deprecated*

 Passing a `resultVersion` of `3` corresponds to the detailed version `2` format with additional information about how to fix automatically-fixable errors.
-In this mode, all errors that occur on each line are reported (other versions report only the first error for each rule). *This is the default.*
+In this mode, all errors that occur on each line are reported (other versions report only the first error for each rule).
+This is the default behavior.

 ##### options.strings